How to fix a dripping tap

 For others, it’s an annoyance.
 Do you notice water collecting in your sink and you have no idea why this has started?
-Then it could be time to fix your leak!
+Then it could be time to repair your tap!
 We help out those who are clueless about how to go about fixing this problem.
 We’re going to explain the steps in plain English and demonstrate how to fix a dripping tap.

-You can save money by avoiding the hassle and fix the leak in time.
+You can save money by avoiding the hassle and fixing the leak in time.

 Fixing a leaking tap is something every homeowner should be able to do.
-This tutorial will walk you through how to fix a dripping tap.
+This tutorial will walk you through how to repair a leaking tap.
 No matter if it’s been a while since you did this or you need to brush up on your knowledge.

 How to fix a dripping tap with a few tools?

 Before you start the work, make sure you have all your tools ready.
 Without the right tools, even a small job can turn into a nightmare.

 To fix a leaking tap you will need an adjustable spanner and a:

 - Usually Philips (cross-head screwdrivers) but sometimes you need a flat-head screwdriver.

 - Assorted washers.